Quansight/Quansight-website/apps/consulting/posts/geocoding.md

    and do a cross join.
 For each unique input coordinate, we only keep the row matching the smallest haversine distance between the input coordinate and the lookup address.
 Write the result to a temporary Parquet file.
-3. One all the `execute-reverse-geocoder` jobs have finished, concatenate all the temporary Parquet files which they wrote into a single output file.
+3. Once all the `execute-reverse-geocoder` jobs have finished, concatenate all the temporary Parquet files which they wrote into a single output file.

 This solution is easy to describe - the only issue is that no common dataframe library has in-built functionality for computing geohashes, nor for computing distances between pairs of coordinates.
 This is where one of Polars' killer features (extensibility) came into play: if Polars doesn't implement a function you need, you can always make a plugin that can do it for you.
-In this case, we used several
+In this case, we used several plugins to adapt Polars to our needs:
-plugins:

-- polars-hash, for computing geohashes
+- `polars-hash`, for computing geohashes
-- polars-distance, for computing the distance between pairs of coordinates
+- `polars-distance`, for computing the distance between pairs of coordinates
-- polars-reverse-geocode, for finding the closest state to a given coordinate
+- `polars-reverse-geocode`, for finding the closest state to a given coordinate

-All in all, our environment needed to contain:
+Our complete environment was composed of:

 - Polars
 - 3 Polars plugins